 It grows in dry sclerophyll woodland and shrubland, and mallee-shrublands on sandy soils.

 Australian Wattles at least, can be broadly placed into 1 of 3 recognisable groups:

-Phyllodes (modified leaves) sometimes whorled or clustered to 1.3 cm long and to 2 mm wide.
-Flowers are produced in globular heads with up to 40 flowers per head.
+Phyllodes (modified leaves) are sometimes whorled or clustered, to 1.3 cm long and to 0.2 cm wide.
+Flowers are produced in globular heads with up to 40 very small staminate flowers per head.
 The heads are produced solitarily in the axils of phyllodes, to 7 mm in diameter and bright yellow in colour.
-Hence, each individual flower is very small.
-Seed pods are straight and flat to 6 cm long and to 10.5 mm wide.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.